dhis2/training-docs/content/android/lg_aswa_part1.md

 * Go to the Immunization program and you should be able to to create a TEI without searching

-### STOP : Perform Exercise 3
+### STOP : End Exercise 3

-## PART 4: Data Set Settings in Appearance Section
+## Exercise 4: ASWA Data Set Settings in Appearance Section

-Customize filter and sorting options available for data sets.
+The data set settings allow you to customize filter and sorting options available for data sets.

 * Settings can apply to all data sets a mobile user has access to.
 * Settings specific to individual data sets can also be applied.